YVictorin/c16MergeConflict/README.md

 made a change
-another change has been made
+no changes has been made